 On December 30, 2021, CSC petitioned the DC Circuit Court of Appeals for review of the FERC's orders denying it authorization to establish a regulatory asset that would include all CIP-IROL Costs prudently incurred between January 1, 2016 and May 31, 2021 and to recover those costs under Schedule 17 over a five-year period.
-Appearances are due February 2, 2022.
-CSC must file a Docketing Statement, Statement of Issues, any Procedural Motions, and the underlying decision from which the appeal arises by February 2, 2022.
-Dispositive motions, if any, and a Certified Index to the Record must be filed by February 17, 2022.
+On May 17, 2022, however, CSC moved to dismiss its case.
+On May 31, 2022, the FERC granted CSC's unopposed motion and dismissed the case, issuing that day its mandate to the FERC.